Fire Safety Plan & Pre-Incident Plan Program

 The Operations Box is to be installed in a location approved by West Vancouver Fire & Rescue.

 Copies of the Fire Safety Plan will also be held by the building owners or owners authorized agents and their appointed fire safety directors.

 West Vancouver Fire & Rescue is currently developing comprehensive guidelines for Construction and Demolition Site Fire Safety Plan Requirements.
-These guidelines will be announced in fall 2016.

 A Fire Safety Plan must be completed as part of your building permit application.

 There must be an appointed Fire Safety Director/Deputy for the construction site.
 The Fire Safety Director/Deputy form must be completed after his/her training and signed by the Fire Safety Plan designer.